The Risks of Data Breaches in Digital Marketing and How to Prevent Them

 Internal Policy Development

 Companies need to design and implement strict internal policies to protect their data.
+Companies need to design and implement strict internal policies to protect their data and ensure data exfiltration prevention.
 These are the guidelines that help ensure best practices and compliance with regulatory guidelines.

 Access control policies are an important internal policy to have, as they restrict system access to authorized users only.
+Implementing network orchestration allows digital marketing firms to streamline their security protocols across various platforms and devices.
 For instance, limiting access to customer data to specific marketing team members or managers minimizes the risk of internal data breaches, as the number of people with access to that data is controlled and monitored.

 Data minimization (as mentioned in data protection legislation, discussed later) is another useful strategy where companies only collect the necessary data for their marketing campaigns, and outdated or unnecessary data is deleted on a rolling basis.